WonderSwan

-Powered by a 16-bit processor, the WonderSwan took advantage of a low price point and long battery life in comparison to its competition, Nintendo's Game Boy Color and SNK's Neo Geo Pocket Color.
-Later improvements took advantage of quality upgrades to the handheld's screen and added color.
-The WonderSwan is playable both vertically and horizontally, and features a unique library of games, including numerous first-party titles based on licensed anime properties, as well as significant third-party support from developers such as Squaresoft, Namco, Capcom and Banpresto.
+Powered by a 16-bit processor, the WonderSwan was designed as both a more powerful and affordable alternative to its 8-bit competitors, Nintendo's Game Boy Color and SNK's Neo Geo Pocket Color, while offering notably long battery life from a single AA battery.
+Later iterations improved the handheld’s display, introducing color for enhanced visual quality.
+One of its distinguishing features was its dual-orientation design, allowing gameplay in both vertical and horizontal modes.
+The WonderSwan also cultivated a unique library, featuring numerous first-party titles based on licensed anime properties and strong third-party support from developers such as Squaresoft, Namco, Capcom and Banpresto.

-Overall, the WonderSwan in all its variations combined to sell an estimated 3.5 million units and managed to obtain as much as 8% of the Japanese handheld video game console market before being marginalized by Nintendo's Game Boy Advance.
-Retrospective feedback praises the potential of the WonderSwan despite its low sales and its brief time holding its own against Nintendo in the marketplace.
+In total, all variations of the WonderSwan combined to sell an estimated 3.5 million units, capturing up to 8% of the Japanese handheld gaming market at its peak before being overshadowed by Nintendo's Game Boy Advance.
+In retrospect, despite its limited commercial success, the WonderSwan is often praised for its innovation and potential, as well as its brief yet noteworthy challenge to Nintendo's dominance in the handheld gaming space.